-- 3.4.1.1 Lead Director- Master's degree in Industrial Psychology or HR related (NQF level 9 with minimum of 180 or more credits). - 3.4.1.2 Senior Associate-Relevant HR Honours/Postgraduate Diploma (NQF level 8 with minimum of 120 or more credits) - 3.4.1.3 It is the applicant's responsibility to have foreign qualifications evaluated by the South African Qualification Authority (SAQA), therefore foreign qualifications must be accompanied by an evaluation report issued by the South African Qualifications Authority (SAQA).
+3.4.1.1 Lead Director - Master's degree (NQF level 9 with minimum of 180 or more credits).

+3.4.1.2 Senior Associate - Honours/Postgraduate Diploma (NQF level 8 with minimum of 120 or more credits)

+Note: It is the applicant's responsibility to have foreign qualifications evaluated by the South African Qualification Authority (SAQA), therefore foreign qualifications must be accompanied by an evaluation report issued by the South African Qualifications Authority (SAQA).